arbor-sim/arbor/doc/cpp_domdec.rst

     .. cpp:member:: const std::vector<cell_gid_type> gids

-        The gids of the cells in the cell group, sorted in ascending order.
+        The gids of the cells in the cell group, **sorted in ascending order**.

     .. cpp:member:: const backend_kind backend

         The back end on which the cell group is to run.